 This recipe by Helen from A Kentish Kitchen combines the pepperiness of watercress with the lemony hit of sorrel to make a vibrant green summer’s soup, good either hot or chilled.
 Finish with rapeseed oil for a buttery note, or with cream or crème fraiche for a more indulgent version.
 Helen likes hers with oil, accompanied by sourdough crispbreads with tangy cream cheese from Northiam Dairy.

-A Kentish Kitchen is a kitchen rooted firmly in its surroundings, my own heritage, the odd nod to nostalgia, and my ongoing fascination with the quirky and novel.
-You’ll find here not only the foods for which Kent is best known, but also some long-forgotten goodies and intriguing newcomers – from Garden through Kentish Kitchen to table.
-You can find me tweeting @akentishkitchen.
+A Kentish Kitchen is a kitchen rooted firmly in its surroundings, Helen’s heritage, the odd nod to nostalgia, and her ongoing fascination with the quirky and novel.
+You’ll find not only the foods for which Kent is best known, but also some long-forgotten goodies and intriguing newcomers – from Garden through Kentish Kitchen to table.
+You can find Helen tweeting @akentishkitchen.

 Watercress and sorrel soup (serves 4)